 1. Information for Landlords

 Our fee structure is simple.
 We follow a NO LET NO FEE policy.
 If we do not secure a tenant you do not pay a penny.
-For the full management service we charge £125 plus vat (£150 inc vat) for finding the tenant.
-We charge a 10% plus vat (12% inc vat) management fee each month.
+For the full management service we charge £150 includes vat for finding the tenant.
+This covers our advertising costs.
+We charge 12% inc vat (10% plus vat) management fee each month.
 There are no other fees.
 This is an all inclusive package.
 No advertising fees, no inventory fees, no tenancy renewal fees unlike many agents, no more additional fees.
 Simple.

 Guide for Landlords